The Twilight Zone (2002 TV series)

-The Twilight Zone is the second of three revivals of Rod Serling's original 1959–64 television series.
+The Twilight Zone is a science fiction horror anthology television series presented by Forest Whitaker.
+It is the second of three revivals of Rod Serling's original 1959–64 television series.
 It aired for one season on the UPN network, with actor Forest Whitaker assuming Serling's role as narrator and on-screen host.
+It was a co-production between Spirit Dance Entertainment, Trilogy Entertainment Group, Joshmax Productions Services, and New Line Television.
 It premiered on September 18, 2002, and aired its final episode on May 21, 2003.